kajigor/fp-2024-cub-fall/README.md

 ### Game

 Here I defined all essential data for the game.
 The most essential one is the `Game` data, which consists of the `gameBoard` (the state of the board), `player` (whose turn it is), `state` (the state of the game: Running or Finished), the size of the board, and screen dimensions (width and height).
-It also has other supportive data types.
+It also has describes these supportive data types.

 ### Rendering